RasaHQ/helm-charts/README.md

 1. Create an issue describing the feature you want to work on
 2. Create a pull request describing your changes

-Remember that your PR should include!
+Remember that your PR should include:

 1. Details about the changes introduced by a given chart version (use the `artifacthub.io/changes` annotation in the `Chart.yaml` file)
 2. Update the chart version